 About Gaylord Specialty Healthcare:

-Gaylord Specialty Healthcare is a rehabilitation-focused, nonprofit health system located in Wallingford, that provides inpatient and outpatient care for people at every point in their journey from illness or injury to maximum recovery.
+Gaylord Specialty Healthcare is a rehabilitation-focused, nonprofit health system headquartered in Wallingford, Connecticut provides inpatient and outpatient care for people at every point in their journey from illness or injury to maximum recovery.

-Gaylord Specialty Healthcare is anchored by Gaylord Hospital, a long-term acute care hospital, and includes Gaylord Outpatient and Gaylord Physical Therapy for patients who require diagnosis and treatment on an outpatient basis.
-Together, these entities deliver a complete continuum of rehab care driven by technology, research, clinical experience, and human compassion.
-For more information visit www.gaylord.org.
+Gaylord Specialty Healthcare is anchored by Gaylord Hospital, a long-term acute care hospital, and includes Gaylord Outpatient Services and Gaylord Physical Therapy for patients who require diagnosis and treatment on an outpatient basis.
+Gaylord's Milne Institute for Healthcare Innovation is a hub for accelerating world-class rehabilitative research, technology development and innovation to improve the quality of life and function of people around the world.
+Together, these entities deliver a complete continuum of rehabilitative care driven by clinical experience, innovation and human compassion.